-F. Eligibility Appeals
+12. Eligibility Appeals

-1. The ASAA may grant an exception to the eligibility rules (excepting the rules governing age of student athletes) and the ASAA Executive Appeals Committee has an absolute discretion to grant or refuse every application for an exception to the eligibility rules, and that in order to determine whether to grant such an exception, the ASAA Executive Appeals Committee may consider whether granting such an exception is in the best interests of the student requesting the exception, is in the best interests of the peers of the student requesting the exception, is supported by the school administration at the school attended by the student requesting the exception, is in the best interests of all other member schools and is in the best interests of the schools that belong to the zone in which the requesting student's school is located.
+A. The ASAA may grant an exception to the eligibility rules (excepting the rules governing age of student athletes) and the ASAA Executive Appeals Committee has an absolute discretion to grant or refuse every application for an exception to the eligibility rules, and that in order to determine whether to grant such an exception, the ASAA Executive Appeals Committee may consider whether granting such an exception is in the best interests of the student requesting the exception, is in the best interests of the peers of the student requesting the exception, is supported by the school administration at the school attended by the student requesting the exception, is in the best interests of all other member schools and is in the best interests of the schools that belong to the Zone in which the requesting student's school is located.
 The Executive Appeals Committee may also consider any other information that it deems relevant in its absolute discretion.
+For information on how to file an appeal refer to section VII - Appeal Procedure on page 71.